 But in the summer of 1899, the "Gramophone and Typewriter Company" opened in 31 Maiden Lane, London.
 Francis visited this address, taking a photo of his painting with him.
 The manager, Barry Owen, asked Francis whether the picture was for sale.
 When Francis answered that it was, Barry asked whether their Gramophone could replace the wax cylinder phonograph in the picture.
 Francis answered that if they gave him a Gramophone to paint the image from, he could make the alteration.
 The sum of 100 pounds closed the deal on 4th October 1899.

 The resultant painting made its advertising debut in January 1900.
 On 16th July 1900 Emile Berliner, the inventor of the Gramophone, obtained the North American Rights and registered his company's famous logo.
 It showed the friendly little dog listening, spellbound, to a Gramophone with the slogan "His Master's Voice".
 This logo was later used by various brands, such as RCA RECORDS and RCA VICTOR and the painting became the property of the "Victor Talking Machine Company".
 All Victor records displayed Francis' painting of Nipper and the Gramophone.
 Also, from 1902 onwards, advertisements told record buyers to look for the dog.

 'His Masters Voice' updated model

 The original painting was used 24 times when each new model of the gramophone was released.
-So by the time Francis Barraud died in 1924, he had become a famous and highly-reputable painter and photographer, and the image had claimed its rightful place as one of the ten most widely recognized brand names of the 20th century.
+So, by the time Francis Barraud died in 1924, he had become a famous and highly reputable painter and photographer, and the image had claimed its rightful place as one of the ten most widely recognised brand names of the 20th century.